Destination Agonda Beach: A Backpackers Paradise In Goa

 You can see why it’s called Butterfly Beach

-I took a boat trip from Agonda to see the secret beaches, situated between Palolem and Agonda.
+I took a boat trip from Agonda to see the secret beaches between Palolem and Agonda.
 On the way, there were some interesting rock formations like Turtle Rock.
-The secret beaches are tiny, isolated and quite charming, and this is a trip worth taking if you’re staying at Agonda.
+The secret beaches are tiny, isolated, and quite charming, and this is a trip worth taking if you’re staying at Agonda.

 No prizes for guessing why it’s called Turtle Rock

-I actually hesitated to write this destination review about Agonda beach, Goa, because so few people know about this South Goa beach, and I loathe the idea of more people discovering it (especially the obnoxious tourists).
+I hesitated to write this destination review about Agonda Beach, Goa, because so few people know about this South Goa beach, I loathe the idea of more people discovering it (especially the obnoxious tourists).

 The sunsets at Agonda are sublime